RenderKit/embree/README.md

 `RTC_MATRIX_COLUMN_MAJOR_ALIGNED16` mode.
 In both cases, Embree will ignore the last row of the matrix.

-The transformation passed to `rtcSetTransform` transforms from the local space of the instantiated scene to world space.
+The transformation passed to `rtcSetTransform2` transforms from the local space of the instantiated scene to world space.

 See tutorial [Instanced Geometry] for an example of how to use